Zin0D/ASM64Challs/PWN_College/ASMModule.md

 # ASM Challenge Solutions
-- Decided to document what im doing ':)'
+- Decided to document what im doing xd.

 ## 1. Check if a number is odd or even without conditional jumps: